alikerr/alikerr.github.io/content/english/specific-soft/matlab.md

 ## MATLAB on the Alliance's clusters
 ---

 For using MATLAB on the Alliance's clusters, please visit the corresponding MATLAB [page](https://docs.alliancecan.ca/wiki/MATLAB).
-While there is a wide MATLAB license accessible for users on [cedar](https://docs.alliancecan.ca/wiki/Cedar), [beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga/en) and [narval](https://docs.alliancecan.ca/wiki/Narval/en), using MATLAB on graham requires access to an external [license](https://docs.alliancecan.ca/wiki/MATLAB#Using_an_external_license).
+While there is a wide MATLAB license accessible for all users on [cedar](https://docs.alliancecan.ca/wiki/Cedar), [beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga/en) and [narval](https://docs.alliancecan.ca/wiki/Narval/en), using MATLAB on graham requires access to an external [license](https://docs.alliancecan.ca/wiki/MATLAB#Using_an_external_license).
 UManitoba users could use MATLAB on [graham](https://docs.alliancecan.ca/wiki/Graham) without additional settings.

 ## Related links
 ---